 3. Aspire Lounge

-Located in the corridor between Terminal 2 East and West, this the only Priority Pass lounge at SAN.
+Located in the corridor between Terminal 2 East and West, this one of two Priority Pass lounges at SAN (the Chase Lounge is the other).
 It’s also a common-use lounge for first and business class passengers of Alaska Airlines, American, British Airways, and JAL.

 For those of you not feeling ambitious enough to read my full review of it, just know this: It’s always full, and I’ve personally never felt comfortable in there.
 It’s loud, the seating arrangement is awkward (many seats face each other), and there is very little free food.